Soham murders: Marriage

-In June 1994, Huntley began dating 18-year-old Claire Evans, who he met through his employment at a local Heinz factory.
+In June 1994, Huntley began dating 18-year-old Claire Evans, whom he met through his employment at a local Heinz factory.
 After two months of courtship, Huntley proposed to Evans.
 The couple married at Grimsby Register Office on 28 January 1995.
-The marriage was short-lived due to Huntley's volatile temper, which surfaced within days of their marriage.
+The marriage was short-lived owing to Huntley's volatile temper, which surfaced within days of their marriage.
 Within a month, Huntley had begun to regularly sexually assault his wife, also subjecting her to indignities such as locking her in their house and cutting off her hair.
 On one occasion, he beat his wife so badly she suffered a miscarriage.

 Following several weeks of mistreatment, Huntley's wife announced her intention to leave him.
 In an attempt to emotionally blackmail his wife into remaining with him, Huntley alternately feigned an illness and, later, began drooling before faking an epileptic seizure; neither ploy succeeded.
 Shortly after their separation, Huntley's wife formed a relationship with and later married Huntley's younger brother, Wayne.

 Previous offences

 In March 1996, Huntley was charged with burglary.
 In this offence, he and an accomplice allegedly broke into the house of a neighbour in Grimsby and stole electrical goods, jewellery and cash.
 The case reached court, but the prosecution offered no evidence, resulting in a judge ordering the offence to lie on file.

 Between August 1995 and May 1996, Huntley established numerous sexual relationships with teenage girls, all of whom were under the legal age of consent.
 Three of them were aged 15, and one 13.
 (Note: Police concluded that about sixty underage girls had been abused by Huntley, twenty-eight of whom were interviewed in the investigation into the Soham murders.)
 One of these girls became pregnant at 15, and gave birth to a baby girl in 1998.
+(Note: Huntley refused to meet his daughter, who only learned of her parentage at age 14 after seeing a pixilated photograph of herself and her mother in connection with Huntley during a school crime project.)
 Although reported to police on three occasions, Huntley was not charged for any of these offences as each of the girls denied having engaged in sex with Huntley.
 Each refused to file criminal complaints or accept help from social services.

 Rumours of Huntley's sexual interest in underage girls soon became community gossip, and he was regularly insulted by neighbours and colleagues.
 As a result, he began rebuffing any offers to socialise with colleagues for fear of being attacked while alone in their company.